 Emergency

-Calls with a SIP RPH value in the ‘esnet’ namespace may be passed for CVT depending on local policy.
+Calls with a SIP RPH value in the “esnet” namespace may be passed for CVT depending on local policy.

 National Security / Emergency Preparedness Priority Service (NS/EP PS)

-Calls with a SIP RPH values in the "ets" and/or "wps" namespace may be passed for CVT depending on local policy.
+Calls with SIP RPH values in the “ets” and/or “wps” namespaces may be passed for CVT depending on local policy.

-A call with the RPH PASSporT that is successfully verified is treated as an “A” attestation of the caller ID.
+A NS/EP call with an “rph” PASSporT that is successfully verified is treated with an attestation level of “A” .

 SIP Identity Header Example for SHAKEN

-[RFC 8224] defines the Identity header field for SIP.
+[IETF RFC 8224] defines the Identity header field for SIP.
 It uses the PASSporT as a basis for creation of the Identity header field in SIP INVITE messages.

 An example of an INVITE with an Identity header field is as follows: